rybla/riib11.github.io/_posts/2022-06-08-kelvin-versioning.md

-When the developer chooses a starting stability version, they may want to overshoot slightly in case they have to make more breaking changes down the road than they expected, but its much much more feasible to anditipate how many more new features you'll add and breaking changes you'll have to make than how many bugs you'll have to fix.
-And for the projects that desire some sort of stability-focussed versioning like kelver or staver, new features are essentially synonymous with breaking changes, since a new feature is outside the specification of the previous stability version.
-Additionally, all bugs in the same stability version can be addressed without worry of the stability limitations, via patch versions.
+When the developer chooses a starting stability version, they may want to overshoot slightly in case they have to make more breaking changes down the road than they expected, but its much much more feasible to anticipate how many more new features you'll add and breaking changes you'll have to make than how many bugs you'll have to fix.
+And for the projects that desire some sort of stability-focused versioning like kelver or staver, new features are essentially synonymous with breaking changes, since a new feature is outside the specification of the previous stability version.
+Additionally, all bugs in the same stability version can be addressed without the worry of stability limitations, via patch versions.
 Kelver introduced a hack called "release candidates" which is similar to patch versions but don't count as real versions and in that way have none of the structure imposed upon them that software